bindung/TextBoxes-TensorFlow/README.md

 		--optimizer=adam \
 		--learning_rate=0.001 \
 		--batch_size=2 \
 	    	--gpu_data=/cpu:0 \
 		--gpu_train=/cpu:0

+2017/ 03/29

+Overwrite all files, so make the training pipeline much clear.

+	1. Write the load_batch .
+This can be resued in any preproceesing jobs.
+	2. Rewrite the traning file, so make the pipeline more clear.

 # Problems to be solved：
-	1. Need to redesign visualization
-	2. image_processing can be improved

-# Next steps:

-1. traing on other datasets
-2. fine tunes
+	1. The loss decreases slowly after 2000 iterations, find why?
+	2. Prepare the other two datasets(transform into tf.record)
-3. test
+	3. Evaluation part scripts.
-4. automatic downloading datasets and so on